 Searing and Oven Roasting

 Season the room temperature steak with salt and pepper or a rub and sear it in a hot iron pan on both sides.
-Roast it in a hot oven at 375 to 400 degrees Fahrenheit for 20 to 30 minutes until the interior temperature reads 130 degrees Fahrenheit for medium rare.
+Roast it in a hot oven at 375 to 400 F for 20 to 30 minutes until the meat reaches your desired level of doneness.

 Slice the tri-tip across the grain to serve as you would a London broil from a flank steak; you will need to turn the steak as you cut because the grain shifts.

 Use pan drippings and juices that drip as the tri-tip rests to make pan gravy or a rich red wine sauce or just serve with Dijon mustard.

 - USDA FoodData Central: "Beef, Bottom Sirloin, Tri-Tip Roast, Separable Lean and Fat, Trimmed to 0" Fat, Choice, Cooked, Roasted"